isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-overview.md

 1. Create an ad with the media type specified in the deal.

-   For some UK publishers, you may need to include a Clearcast clock number with your ad.
+   For some UK publishers, you must include a Clearcast clock number with your ad.

 1. [Accept the deal ID](#programmatic-guaranteed-set-up.md#pg-setup-deal-id-inbox) you've already negotiated with a publisher on FreeWheel using the Deal ID Inbox.